 Burrobrush (Cheeseweed) (Hymenoclea salsola)

 Stems: Thin, upright, arising from a single base, branched throughout, often arching out and bending down to the ground.

-Leaves: Leaves alternate, entire, short, threadlike, dark green.
+Leaves: Leaves generally alternate, entire, threadlike (filiform), dark green, sometimes with three to five threadlike lobes.
 Pungent odor when crushed.

+Burrobrush (Cheeseweed) (Hymenoclea salsola)